 On August 17, 1914, Godfrey Morse’s estate transferred 495-497 Beacon and 499 Beacon into Janet Lowe’s name.

 On May 14, 1925, 495-497 Beacon and 499 Beacon were acquired from Janet Lowe by real estate dealer William N. Ambler.

-By 1927, 499 Beacon was owned by Dr. John Stanley Harlow, Jr. It continued to be a four-unit apartment building.
+The property changed hands and on September 20, 1926, 499 Beacon was acquired by Dr. John Stanley Harlow, Jr. It continued to be a four-unit apartment building.

 John Harlow was a physician.
 He was unmarried and lived in one of the apartments at 499 Beacon and also maintained his medical office there.
 He previously had been a physician at the US Veterans Hospital in West Roxbury and had lived in Cambridge.

 On October 15, 1931, 499 Beacon was acquired from John Harlow by his brother-in-law, John Carroll Marble.
 He and his wife, Roselle (Harlow) Marble, lived in Portland, Maine.
 Dr. Harlow continued to live and maintain his medical office at 499 Beacon.

 In March of 1936, John Marble filed for (and subsequently received) permission to convert 499 Beacon from four apartments and doctor’s office to six apartments and a doctors office.

 On March 4, 1941, John Marble recorded a deed transferring the property back to John Harlow.
 The deed was dated October 15, 1931, the same day John Marble had acquired the property from his brother-in-law.

 In January of 1948, John Marble (presumably on behalf of John Harlow) applied for (and subsequently received) permission to increase the number of apartments to seven plus a doctor’s office.